Today’s world may seem smaller than ever, but from the perspective of global web design, the culture gap is still quite large.

-- How do cultural norms impact keyword selection?
+How do cultural norms impact keyword selection?

-- How do different cultures react to how information is displayed?
+How do different cultures react to how information is displayed?

-- Will color preferences impact your website branding?
+Will color preferences impact your website branding?

-- How might website content connect your inbound campaign personally to your target audience?
+How might website content connect your inbound campaign personally to your target audience?

 Should your web design be in English only or offer other language options?

-Norms within a particular target audience can ultimately control consumer reactions to your gloabl website design.
+Norms within a particular target audience can ultimately control consumer reactions to your global website design.
 Being sensitive to these norms is a must if you’re looking for maximum impact.
 So, try to: